 Tampa Bay Clean Cities Coalition

-The Tampa Bay Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Tampa Bay Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: July 31, 2014

-- Boundary: Hillsborough, Pinellas, Polk, Pasco, Manatee, and Sarasota counties
+- Local/Regional Service Area: Counties: Hillsborough, Pinellas, Polk, Pasco, Manatee, Sarasota

 Alternative Fueling Stations